UR4URV/uSDT/README.md

 Time synchronization is implemented on the RTC DS1307 module.
 Also, a DS18B20 temperature sensor can be installed on this module.

 At the moment, the device only works with digital communication modes (FT8, WSPR).

+Added CAT interface (KENWOOD TS-480) for device management e.g. with WSJT-X.

+Added web interface for device management.

 Update the file `uSDT_v1.0.ino` your WiFi connection details and specify your CALLSIGN and QTH.